 Audiobooks can help you achieve your “well-read” status.
 And experiencing more books is always better for your brain!

-One could even go so far and argue that this versatility is why audiobooks are better than other book formats for many busy people.
+One could even go so far as to argue that this versatility is why audiobooks are better than other book formats for many busy people.
 If audiobooks are the format that helps you read as much as you want, then they are most certainly good for you!

-Generally speaking, when comparing audiobooks vs reading print or ebooks, it’s down to personal preference.
+Generally speaking, when comparing audiobooks vs reading print or ebooks, it’s down to personal preference and circumstance though.

 There is no clear superiority of one format over another – unless you are learning for a test.
 And even then, personal preference might win out.

-If you plan to use a hardcover book but only open it the night before the test, you are much less prepared than had you spent weeks with the texts on your headphones.
-It’s always better to study more thoroughly!
+If you plan to use a hardcover book but only open it the night before the test, you are much less prepared than if you had spent weeks with the texts on your headphones.
+It’s always better to study more thoroughly than just to look at audiobook pros and cons!

 Better listen to a relaxing audiobook that you can fall asleep to… 😉